-In containers or in the ground, few other plants give gardeners the same bang for their buck as the hydrangea.
-Lacecap, oak leaf, and large leafed hydrangeas bring diverse texture and form to the summer landscape.
-Gardeners who crave colors from the cool side of the wheel, including pink, purple, white, and blue, will delight in the mix of hydrangea hues that are available, sometimes even on a single shrub.
-Get out your garden journal, and make note of these fourteen stellar hydrangea... varieties.Continue to 2 of 15 below.
+In containers or in the ground, few plants give gardeners the same bang for their buck as the hydrangea.
+Lacecap, oak leaf, and large-leafed hydrangeas bring diverse texture and form to the summer landscape.
+Gardeners who crave colors from the cool side of the wheel including pink, purple, white, and blue, will delight in the mix of hydrangea hues that are available, sometimes even on a single shrub.
+Get out your garden journal, and make note of these 14 stellar hydrangea types.

 Nikko Blue Hydrangea

 Green flowers are the little black dresses of the gardening world: they flatter all situations.
 The chartreuse flowers of "Limelight" hydrangeas age to a mellow pink as the season progresses.
 Plants bloom on new wood, making this a very hardy selection in cold areas.
 This fast grower can reach a height of 10 feet, so in smaller spaces look for its dwarf cousin "Little Lime."

 Cityline Mars Hydrangea